Dynamics365/dynamics365.github.io/_posts/2017-04-10-OOPs_Concept.md

 ### 1. Class
 **Class** is a like a Blueprint.

 Blueprint is outline drawing of our actual plan.
-For example if we plan to build our new home ,The Engineer will explain our new house plan with a blue print as shown in the image below.
+For example if we plan to build our new house, the Engineer will explain our new house plan with a blue print as shown in the image below.
 Once we finalized the plan the engineer will start building the house with same plan.

 Same like blueprint class is an outline of program.
 Using the class we can write our own method and declare the variables and using the objects we can access the class Method and Variables.
 The class will be complete with Variables, Methods and Objects.